SmilerV/Python-Tetris/README.md

 ## Controls

 The blocks can be moved with the arrow keys.
 The up key will turn the block clockwise.

-[config]: #config-file
 ## Config file

 The config file is automatically generated in `%appdata%\python-tetris\config.json`